akash-network/website/src/content/Docs/providers/build-a-cloud-provider/akash-cloud-provider-build-with-helm-charts/index.md

 - Update the following keys for your unique use case
   - `region`
   - `organization`
 - Optional Parameters - the following parameters may be added at the same level as `from` and `key` if you which to advertise your support email address and company website URL.
+(NOTE: These are not "attributes" but rather informational fields; add them as in the example below)
   - `email`
   - `website`